cfengine/documentation/reference/promise-types/packages.markdown

 ```

-**Notes**:
-A regular expression that contains exactly one parenthesized back
-reference which marks the name of the package from the package listing.
-The regular expression may match a portion of the string (see [Anchored
-vs. unanchored regular
-expressions](#Anchored-vs_002e-unanchored-regular-expressions)).

 #### package_list_update_command

+**Description**: Command to update the list of available packages (if any)

+Not all package managers update their list information from source
+automatically.
+This command allows a separate update command to be
+executed at intervals determined by `package_list_update_ifelapsed`.

 **Type**: `string`

 **Allowed input range**: (arbitrary string)

-**Description**: Command to update the list of available packages (if any)

 **Example**: